 MAJOR RELIGIONS: Nearly all Kuwaitis are Sunni Muslims.
 Foreigners have brought the gospel to the country, but churches are allowed only on designated compounds.

 PERSECUTOR: Christian converts from Islam are opposed by their families and the community.

 WHAT IT MEANS TO BE A CHRISTIAN IN KUWAIT: Authorities in the country are not sympathetic to Christian converts.
 The small handful of Kuwaiti believers focus on evading persecutors and keeping their faith secret.
-If discovered, they may be raped, beaten or killed, but the persecutors’ first order of business is trying to force converts to return to Islam.
+If discovered, they may be raped, beaten or killed.
 A small number of converts to Christianity have been accepted by their families and are able to attend church.

 ACCESS TO BIBLES: Access to Bibles is severely restricted.
 Most prefer to access Scriptures online because of the danger involved in owning a Bible.

 VOM WORK: VOM aids those who have been persecuted and is involved in training local believers in evangelism and discipleship.